Cousins (2021 film): Plot

 The film is told through flashbacks spread across Mata's childhood and current life.

 At a young age, Mata is sent by her Pākehā (European) father to the Mercy Home for Desolate Children.
 There, she is renamed May Parker and grows up ignorant of her Māori culture, language, and family.

-When a Māori staff member at the Mercy Home recognises Mata as a member of the Pairama clan, Mata is allowed to spend the summer with her "grandparents."
-Following a train journey to Rotorua, she meets to her Aunt Gloria and cousins Missy and Makareta, who expose her to her Māori culture and heritage.
+When a Māori staff member at the Mercy Home recognises Mata as a member of the Pairama clan, Mata is allowed to spend the summer with her "grandparents".
+Following a train journey to Rotorua, she meets her Aunt Gloria and cousins Missy and Makareta, who expose her to her Māori culture and heritage.
 Mata also learns that her Māori mother did not abandon her as her father had claimed but that he had taken her from her mother.
 Mata is shocked to learn that her grieving mother had died the previous year, still longing to see her lost daughter.

 Although Gloria and her cousins want to adopt her into the Pairama clan, Mrs Parker, the guardian appointed by her father, objects to it.
-As a result, Mata is separated from her Māori relatives and grows up into an extremely repressed young woman who is ashamed of her Māori background, brown skin and curly hair.
+As a result, Mata is separated from her Māori relatives and grows up into an extremely repressed young woman who is ashamed of her Māori background, brown skin, and curly hair.
 Following a failed marriage to a young Māori man named Sonny, Mata falls into depression and becomes homeless in the streets of Wellington.